tugraz-rdm/rdm/README.md

 ### Deployment

-**Vercel?**: We've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.
+**Vercel?**: I've selected Vercel for deployment due to its one-click deployment process and excellent support for Next.js applications.

 ## Upcoming Improvements